julzaza/wildwitchherbs/_posts/2025-07-12-blood-ritual-fertility.md

 > Perform this during the **New Moon** or the first day of your bleed.

-### You’ll need:
-- A quiet natural place (garden, forest edge, or potted plant you love)
-- A cloth, menstrual cup, or jar to collect the blood
-- Water (to dilute if pouring)

 ### Steps:
 1. **Approach the soil with intention.** Take three deep breaths and feel your feet root into the Earth.
-2. Pour or release a drop of blood into the soil.
+2. Pour from a cup or just squat and release a few drops of blood into the soil.
 You may speak this charm aloud or silently:

 > *“Blood of my body, gift of my womb,
 To Earth I return, to life I attune.